NAFA WeChat Account

 Successful applicants will be given a conditional offer of admission to the diploma programmes.
 Upon the successful completion of the NFP, students will be offered a place in their chosen diploma programme.

 Successful completion of at least 10 years of formal education.
+You are required to attend an interview where you are expected to communicate your motivations in applying for the NFP.

 If you have not completed a national or international examination after 10 years of formal education, you are required to submit a certified academic transcript from your most recent school examination or preliminary results.